 Logic Inbound got a 1500% increase in conversions by combining a number of OptinMonster features.
 They successfully increased free trial signups by varying the length of the free trial and using MonsterLinks™ as a campaign trigger.

-But what they also did was experiment with changing campaign templates to see if different designs converted at different rates.
+But what they also did was experiment with changing campaign layouts to see if different designs converted at different rates.

 To do this with your own campaigns, go into the OptinMonster campaign builder.
-Navigate to the Optin tab, then press the Switch Theme button.
+Click the Import Layout button at the top-right corner of the builder.

 7. Salt Strong Slide-in Popup Design